kaisenlinux/manpages-dev/category/Hardware/fio.md

                             nous  I/O. Requires filename option to specify either block or character devices.
 This engine supports trim operations.
 The sg engine includes engine specific options.

-                     libzbc Synchronous I/O engine for SMR hard-disks using the libzbc library.
-The target can be either an sg character device or a block device file.
-This  engine  sup‐ ports the zonemode=zbd zone operations.
+                     libzbc Read, write, trim and ZBC/ZAC operations to a zoned block device using libzbc library.
+The target can be either an SG character device or a block device file.

                      null   Doesn't transfer any data, just pretends to.
 This is mainly used to exercise fio itself and for debugging/testing purposes.

                      net    Transfer over the network to given `host:port'.
 Depending on the protocol used, the hostname, port, listen and filename options are used to specify what  sort of connection to make, while the protocol option determines which protocol will be used.
 This engine defines engine specific options.

                      netsplice
                             Like net, but uses splice(2) and vmsplice(2) to map data and send/receive.
 This engine defines engine specific options.

-                     cpuio  Doesn't transfer any data, but burns CPU cycles according to the cpuload and cpuchunks options.
-Setting cpuload=85 will cause that job to do nothing but  burn
+                     cpuio  Doesn't  transfer  any  data, but burns CPU cycles according to the cpuload, cpuchunks and cpumode options.
-                            85% of the CPU.
-In case of SMP machines, use `numjobs=<nr_of_cpu>' to get desired CPU usage, as the cpuload only loads a single CPU at the desired rate.
 A job never finishes unless there is at least one non-cpuio job.

+                            cpuload=85 will cause that job to do nothing but burn 85% of the CPU.
+In case of SMP machines, use numjobs=<nr_of_cpu> to get desired CPU usage, as the  cpu‐ load only loads a single CPU at the desired rate.

+                            cpumode=qsort replace the default noop instructions loop by a qsort algorithm to consume more energy.

                      rdma   The RDMA I/O engine supports both RDMA memory semantics (RDMA_WRITE/RDMA_READ) and channel semantics (Send/Recv) for the InfiniBand, RoCE and iWARP protocols.
                             This engine defines engine specific options.
                      falloc I/O engine that does regular fallocate to simulate data transfer as fio ioengine.
                             DDIR_READ      does fallocate(,mode = FALLOC_FL_KEEP_SIZE,).
                             DIR_WRITE      does fallocate(,mode = 0).
                             DDIR_TRIM      does fallocate(,mode = FALLOC_FL_KEEP_SIZE|FALLOC_FL_PUNCH_HOLE).

                      ftruncate
                             I/O engine that sends ftruncate(2) operations in response to write (DDIR_WRITE) events.
 Each ftruncate issued sets the file's size to the current  block  off‐ set. blocksize is ignored.

                      e4defrag